 Holly reveled in Peter’s warmth.
-Lifetimes of trauma melted away, lost in the fullness of their moonlit kiss.
-For the first time since she was five years old, she felt utterly at ease.
-A dim part of her (the part that was privy to all that she’d done and all that she’d do) smiled faintly, then disappeared into her incomplete self.
-Blessed relief coursed through her; she wasn’t ready to face the entirety of her being.
+Lifetimes of trauma melted away, lost in the thrill of their moonlight kiss.
+For the first time in a long while, she felt utterly at ease.
+A dim part of her (the part that was privy to all she’d done and all she would do) smiled faintly, then disappeared into her incomplete self.
+Blessed relief coursed through her; she wasn’t ready to face the entirety of her existence.

 Not yet, anyway.

 But Peter was.
 Just like Holly he felt relief, but resolution as well.
 He accepted all he’d done and took full responsibility for it.
 Eons of baggage fell from his mind, and he touched the truest peace that a conscious being could ever know.